emilybarnard/emilybarnard.github.io/_includes/publications.md

 <!--
-Convert your LaTeX publications list from LaTeX to Markdown: https://pandoc.org/try/?text=&from=latex&to=gfm Paste the generated Markdown below, and edit as needed.
+Convert your LaTeX publications list from LaTeX to Markdown syntax: https://pandoc.org/try/?text=&from=latex&to=gfm Paste the generated Markdown below, and edit as needed.
+Or, just add your publications using Markdown syntax below.
 -->

 1. “Really Cool Stuff.”* B. DeConinck, E. Barnard. *Amazing New Research* (2020).